Where to See Penguins in the Wild in New Zealand

 They are SUPER tiny and SUPER adorable!
 You have to see these little penguins in the wild.

-These are the only two places we went on our trip to New Zealand where you can see penguins.
-But there are actually a lot of other spots where you might be able to see them!
+The only places we visited on our trip to New Zealand where we could see penguins were Milford Sound and Dunedin.
+But there are actually a lot of other places where you might be able to see penguins in New Zealand!

-• It still holds true wherever you are that the most likely time to see them is in the evening, when they return to shore after hunting.
+• Good to Know: Remember that wherever you are, the most likely time to see penguins is in the evening, when they return to shore after hunting.